msimko81/memsource-entry-test/README.md

-# Lundegaard entry test
+# Memsource entry test

-This project is a solution of a homework given by Lundegaard.
+This project is a solution of a homework given by Memsource.
 It contains a web application with a simple form for request submission.

 ## Prerequisites